tonyg/marketplace/README.md

 ## Compiling and running the code

-You will need Racket version 5.90.x or later.
+You will need Racket version 6.1.x or later.

 Once you have Racket installed, run

+    raco pkg install marketplace

+to install the package from the Racket package repository, or

     raco pkg install --link `pwd`

-from the root directory of the Git checkout to install the package in your Racket system.
+from the root directory of the Git checkout to install the package from a local snapshot.
 (Alternatively, `make link` does the same thing.)
 This will make `#lang marketplace` available to programs.

-It will take several minutes to compile the code.
-On my Macbook Air, it takes around 10 minutes; on my ridiculously fast desktop machine, it still takes around 2 minutes.

 At this point, you may load and run any of the example `*.rkt` files in the